cailloumajor/opcua-proxy/README.md

     - **Note**: channel [namespace][2] is reserved for configuring the proxy endpoint.
   - *Data*: Nodes object (see [above](#nodes-object)).

-### Nodes values endpoint
+### InfluxDB metrics endpoint

-A `GET` request on `/values` endpoint returns the configured nodes data values, in JSON format.
-Request URL parameters are expected to each have one value and will end up in the `tags` property of JSON output.
+A `GET` request on `/influxdb-metrics` endpoint returns the configured nodes data values, in InfluxDB line protocol format.
+Request URL parameters are expected to each have one value and will be emitted as tags.

 The nodes to be read are defined in a JSON file, located in configured path, and containing an array of Nodes objects (see [above](#nodes-object)).